What does heartbeat development look like at 6 weeks IVF pregnancy?

 Where Are You at Week 6? - A Quick Orientation

 If you had a Day 5 blastocyst transfer, you're now about four weeks past that day.
 In obstetric terms, you are currently six weeks along.
-Most fertility clinics arrange the first ultrasound for this week.
+Most fertility clinics arrange the first IVF ultrasound 6 weeks into pregnancy, making this one of the most important milestones of your journey.

 Things are moving very rapidly inside your body.
 The embryo is growing quickly.
 The neural tube is forming, the heart cells are beginning to beat, and the gestational sac is growing.
 But this week is different from all the others because your pregnancy is going to go from numbers on a lab report to something you can actually see.